Billings TrailNet Strategic Plan

 To promote a complete, community-wide trail system.

-The Billings area is a premier community for healthy lifestyles and active transportation where biking and walking are safe and an integral part of everyday activity.
+The Billings area is a premier community for healthy lifestyles, where active transportation and recreation are safe and integral parts of everyday activity.

 There is no local public funding dedicated to building trails.
 Unlike streets and sidewalks which are simply built into a city, most trails in Billings are not provided by taxpayer dollars.
 If we don’t have money for trails, we don’t get connections to neighborhoods, parks, or businesses.

 Since 2002, Billings TrailNet has raised more than $1M to promote trails in Billings and has given the city more than $757,000 for trails.

 Most 10 foot-wide multiuse paved trails cost approximately $350,000 per mile to build.
 But the Skyline Trail is more like $1 million per mile because of its unique topographical features.
 There are three coulees to traverse, which require expensive retaining walls on either side of the trail, and pedestrian guardrails for safety.

 - Increase the amount and connectivity of trails and bikeways.

 - Influence community’s views about trails so they see trails as necessary to everyday life and considered a primary part of infrastructure.